How did you get into diving?

 I love experiencing how diverse and rich the different ecosystems are, and sharing that awesomeness with as many people as possible – be it through film, VR, verbally telling stories, or leading guided trips.
 Seriously, whether it’s an 0C dive on a rocky seabed in Antarctica, or a blue water dive with oceanic white tips in the Red Sea, it’s all totally and utterly incredible to me.
 Our oceans are alien worlds on our own planet, and it’s hard not to fall in love with them every time you visit.

 What can people expect to experience on one of your trips?

 People can expect so much more than just a run-of-the-mill dive holiday.
 The trips I’m leading are to some of the coolest, most unexplored or under-appreciated places in the world.
 We’re going to meet some of the oceans’ most charismatic inhabitants, and collectively learn more about them and the habitats they call home.
 Finally, we’re going to partner with some of the most passionate and knowledgeable people I’ve had the pleasure of collaborating with, witness the amazing work they do to protect our oceans, whilst contributing to their efforts in the process.

 My hope is that guests will come away more knowledgeable, more fulfilled, and ultimately more connected to the oceans, their inhabitants, and their conservation.
 If I can achieve that with every trip I run, then I will sleep easy knowing they are contributing to the change I want to see.

-Take a look at Danny’s trip ‘St Helena in Style’ with Dive Worldwide, where he will lead a small group of divers to the remote island of St Helena to dive the waters and encounter the islands fascinating whale shark aggregations.
+Take a look at Danny’s trips 'Azores Devil Ray Adventure’ and ‘St Helena in Style’ with Dive Worldwide, where he will lead a small group of divers search of some of the ocean's greatest natural spectacles.